kydzoster/symbols/README.md

 <div style="text-align: center;">

-# Database for Pagan Symbols
+# Pagan Symbol Database

-<p>DPS(Database for Pagan Symbols) is a fully responsive, user based, database for pagan symbols.
+<p>Pagan Symbol Database is a fully responsive, user based, database for pagan symbols.
 You can search for any Country and see if database contains any symbols for that country.
-If that country canot be found, that means that there are no symbols for that country, then you have an option to add one.
+If that country canot be found, that means that there are no symbols for that country inside our Database, then you have an option to add one.
 To add, edit or delete symbols, you have to be logged in.</p>

 </div>